kshah11-org/minesweeper-orange-belt/NOTES.md

 ✅ Write User stories 3 and relevant UATs
 ✅ Write test for UAT 2.1
 ✅ Write functionality for UAT 2.1

-- Write test for UAT 2.2
+✅ Write test for UAT 2.2
-- Write functionality for UAT 2.2
+✅ Write functionality for UAT 2.2
+✅ Refactor